Publishing

 bash

-quarto publish quarto-pub
+quarto publish posit-connect-cloud

 1. Authenticate.

-• Browser opens for authorization
+• Browser opens for authorisation.

-• Confirm publishing permissions
+• Confirm publishing permissions.

-• Site deploys automatically!
+• Site deploys automatically.

 NoteThat’s it!

-Your site is live at https://username.quarto.pub/project-name.
+Your site is live on Posit Connect Cloud.

 Understanding _publish.yml